 Odes to the performance In Search of the Miraculous by the Dutch artist Bas Jan Ader form the exhibition’s connecting thread.
 Ader disappeared in 1975 as he attempted to sail across the Atlantic.
 His soul became one with the untameable power of the sea.
 The tributes to Ader’s artistic practice highlight the enticement and mystery of the ocean.

 Discover how the contemporary artworks integrate into our nineteenth-century museum and prepare yourself for a series of surprising and special ‘encounters’.
-The artworks of these artists will be on display in The Sensation of the Sea:
+The artworks of these artists were on display in The Sensation of the Sea:

 Nelly Agassi, Ruben Bellinkx, Ansuya Blom, Elke Andreas Boon, Dirk Braeckman, Stijn Cole, Thierry De Cordier, Wim Delvoye, Jan Dibbets, Jan Fabre, Nan Goldin, David Horvitz, Oda Jaune, Sigalit Landau, Enrique Marty, Fabien Mérelle, Johan Muyle, Katie O’Hagan, Ahmet Ögüt, Hans Op de Beeck, Mikes Poppe, Enrique Ramirez, Lonnie Van Brummelen, Hans Van Houwelingen, Yves Velter, Bill Viola, Jorinde Voigt, Julius Von Bismarck, Andy Wauman.